nikitavoloboev/data/focusing/rules.md

 - Only use the bed for sleep.
 Start each day quickly by waking up & standing up.
 - Don't overthink things.
 Clear up any confusions.
 Don't be stuck.
 Ask for help.
 - Use priority system for everything and don't go outside its bounds. (i.e. Notion [Learn page](https://www.notion.so/Learn-05c0eac7be904e0da89cd8a3bf7ab509) or [Goodreads currently reading list](https://www.goodreads.com/review/list/15768482?shelf=currently-reading))
-- Focus on current problems.
-Use learnings from the past.
-Don't dwell on what has happened or what I can't change.

 ## Ideas